feO2x/Light.Validation/README.md

 }
 ```

-In the above example, the `NewContactDtoValidator` also takes a dependency on the `AddressDtoValidator`.
+In the example above, the `NewContactDtoValidator` also takes a dependency on the `AddressDtoValidator`.
 The latter is then called in the former's `PerformValidation` method using `ValidateWith`.
 Both validators can be instantiated / registered with your DI container as singletons.

 This example shows you that validators are composable.
 You can reuse validator when two or more DTOs use the same child DTOs.